-1) Since lots of newcomers are in the team, we need plenty of peer reviews.
+1) Since lots of newcomers are on the team, we need plenty of peer reviews.

-3) It is an aggressive testing timeline for documentation.
+3) This is an aggressive testing timeline for documentation.
 The more documentation we write, the more reviews we need, which equates to more time.
-So, we will have to keep minimum documentation.
-We are going to document just the main End-to-End TCs and the rest are going to be tested exploratorily.
+We will have to keep minimum documentation.
+We are just going to document the main End-to-End TCs and the rest will be tested exploratorily.

-4) Daily status reports during test execution are going to be created and sent EOD every day.
+4) Daily status reports during test execution will be created and sent EOD daily.

-5) Most testing is exploratory, so advice the time to try to make a brief outline of every test executed.
+5) Most testing is exploratory, so try to make a brief outline of every test executed.
 This way we know what is tested and what is not.